 SURVEY: What did you think of this edition?
 Let us know in our feedback survey here!

-In today's edition of This Week in Climate we take a look at the exponential growth in clean energy jobs in the past two years.
+In today's edition of This Week in Climate, we look at the future for EVs under Trump.